All you need to know about the Premier 15s

 Both finished on 50 points but Gloucester had two more try bonus points than their rivals.

-The cherry and whites clocked 10 wins and eight losses in 20/21, and with a cleaner game plan the team have the potential to finish in the top four.
+The Cherry and Whites notched 10 wins and eight losses, and with a cleaner game plan the team have the potential to finish in the top four.

 Key player - Natasha Hunt